Battle of Taranto

 Herbert Hoover documents in Freedom Betrayed that American Military officials strongly urged FDR to accept the Three Months’ Stand-Still Agreement offered by the Emperor of Japan in November 1941.
 Japan was alarmed at the threat of the Soviet Union and a 90-days delay could have kept war out of the Pacific.
 Secretary of War, Stimson, in his Diary, disclosed that Roosevelt and his officials were seeking for a method to stimulate an overt act of aggression from the Japanese.

-“Then, Secretary of State, Hull, issued his foolish ultimatum and we were defeated at Pearl Harbour.
+“Then, Secretary of State, Hull, issued his foolish ultimatum and we were defeated at Pearl Harbor.
 By Roosevelt insisting that Chinese Premiere Chiang Kai-shek include Mao Tse-Tung’s communists in a Coalition government and Roosevelt’s Secret Agreement at Yalta to betray Mongolia and Manchuria to Russia, future generations were betrayed.
 All of China was sacrificed to the communists in the years of President Truman – at the insistence of his Left-wing advisors and General Marshall.
 The Second World War ended with 450 Million Asiatic peoples betrayed under communist dictatorship.”
-(Freedom Betrayed).
-“It is an abomination for kings to commit wickedness, for a throne is established by righteousness.”
-Proverbs 16:12
+(Freedom Betrayed)

 The Only Beneficiary was Communism